Marc Schneier

 Marc Schneier (born January 26, 1959) is an American rabbi and president of The Foundation for Ethnic Understanding.
 Schneier previously served as vice-president of the World Jewish Congress.

 Career

+In 1989, Schneier co-founded the Foundation for Ethnic Understanding with Joseph Papp.
+The not-for-profit organization based in New York focuses on improving Muslim–Jewish relations and Black–Jewish relations.

+In 1990, Schneier founded the Hampton Synagogue in Westhampton Beach in Long Island.

+In 1996, he had a minor role, playing a rabbi in the film adaptation of the Holocaust-themed play, The Substance of Fire.

+In 1998, Rabbi Schneier convinced Fred Wilpon and George Steinbrenner to get kosher food stands, with the Mets debuting theirs at Shea Stadium that year.

 In 1999, Schneier authored the book Shared Dreams: Martin Luther King Jr. and the Jewish Community which is the first reference to the Letter to an Anti-Zionist Friend, an open letter allegedly written by Martin Luther King Jr. which was later determined to be a hoax.